 After completing their first-year coursework, Interior Design students take a multiple-year series of art and design history and theory courses, as well as a six-semester studio sequence that introduces interior and architecture issues of increasing difficulty and detail.
 Students learn to conceptualize and develop interior designs through to detailed resolution, using representational means ranging from physical models to collage and digital renderings.

-Senior students can apply to participate in The Design Workshop, where students design, develop, and construct a full-scale project for a nonprofit client.
-The workshop encapsulates the highest aspirations of the Interior Design program's socially engaged curriculum and its discipline-crossing culture.
+Senior students can apply to participate in the Design Workshop, in which students design, develop, and construct a full-scale project for a nonprofit client.
+The workshop reflects the highest aspirations of the Interior Design program's socially engaged curriculum and its discipline-crossing culture.